 Navigate to the BlueStacks program folder.
-It is located in Program Files on 32-bit Windows or
+It is located in Program Files.

 In the Destination Port Range section, click Specify, then type 80 in the first port field.

-Now add one more "redirect" rule for HD-Network.exe but with the following changes:
+Now add one more "redirect" rule for HD-Player.exe but with the following changes:

 Click OK to save the configuration.

 Configure ProxyCap to work with BlueStacks (Extended Configuration)